TheHuntingParty/TPP-sahelanthropus/README.md

     --> rts_sahe_0006 <br>
     --> rts_sahe_0007 <br>
 <br>
-I will provide more info about him and his behaviour soon.
+More Info about him can be found at the [Wiki Link](https://metalgearmodding.fandom.com/wiki/Category:Lua "WIKI")